 FN Summary: Larazotide, for Celiac Disease, is in P3 trials and is 2 years ahead of competition.
-Also have proprietary NM-002 for Short Bowel Syndrome (SBS), which had outstanding Phase 1b/2a results.
-Excellent analyst coverage, recent insider buying and good cash reserves until next catalyst (Topline P2 readout of NM-002) in Q4 2021.
+Also have proprietary Vurolenatide for Short Bowel Syndrome (SBS), which had outstanding Phase 1b/2a results.
+Excellent analyst coverage, recent insider buying and good cash reserves until next catalyst (Topline P2 readout of Vurolenatide in Q1 2022).

 Table of Contents

 This company hits most of the right spots!